jasperspahl/calendar/README.md

 **/!\ THIS IS AN ALPHA VERSION, WIP**

-Calendar is a TUI app to manage your markdown-calendar.
+Calendar is a TUI app to manage your calendars.

 ## Features